Japan's Culinary Obsession

 Kare Raisu

 Kare raisu (Curry Rice) is cooked rice with a Japanese curry sauce.
-It can be served with additional toppings such as tonkatsu (fried pork filet).
-Curry is not a native Japanese spice, but has been used in Japan for over a century.
-Kare Raisu is a very popular dish, and many inexpensive Kare Raisu restaurants can be found especially in and around train stations.
+It can be, and is typically, served with additional toppings such as tonkatsu (fried pork filet).
+Curry is not a native Japanese spice, but has now been used in Japan for over a century though it is much milder than Thai or Indian versions you may be familiar with.
+Kare Raisu is a very popular dish, and many inexpensive Kare Raisu restaurants can be found in most cities and towns, especially in and around train stations.

 Okonomiyaki